Bear claw

-A bear claw is a sweet, yeast-raised pastry, a type of Danish, originating in the United States during the mid-1910's.
-In Denmark, a bear claw is referred to as kamme.
-France also have an alternate version of that pastry: patte d'ours (meaning bear paw), created in 1982 in the Alps.
-The name bear claw as used for a pastry is first attested in March 1914 by the Geibel German Bakery, located at 915 K Street in downtown Sacramento.
+A bear claw is a sweet, yeast-raised pastry, a type of Danish or Viennoiserie originating in the United States during the mid-1910s.
+In Denmark, a bear claw is referred to as a kam and in Germany as Kamm.
+France also has an alternate version of that pastry: patte d'ours (meaning bear paw), created in 1982 in the Alps.
+The name bear claw as used for a pastry is first attested on 13 March 1914 by the Geibel German Bakery, located at 915 K Street in downtown Sacramento.
+By the next year, bear claws were on the breakfast menu at German-owned Hamburger's Los Angeles, which was then the largest department store west of Chicago.

 The phrase is more common in Western American English, and is included in the U.S. Regional Dialect Survey Results, Question #87, "Do you use the term 'bear claw' for a kind of pastry?"

 Ingredients and shape

 Most Danishes include the same basic ingredients such as eggs, yeast, flour, milk, sugar, and butter.
 The bear claw is also made with "sweet dough" which is "bread dough with more shortening than usual".
 One of the differences between most Danishes, besides taste, is seen in their shape.
 A bear claw is usually filled with almond paste, and sometimes raisins, and often shaped in a semicircle with slices along the curved edge, or rectangular with partial slices along one side.
 As the dough rises, the sections separate, evoking the shape of a bear's toes, hence the name.
 A bear claw may also be a yeast doughnut in a shape similar to that of the pastry.
-Such doughnuts may have an apple pie-style filling, or other fillings such as butter pecan, dates, cream cheese, grape or cherry.